MohsenTQ/laravel-translatable/README.md

 | **v11.4 - v11.5** | `5.6.* / 5.7.* / 5.8.* / 6.*` | `>=7.1.3` |
 | **v11.0 - v11.3** | `5.6.* / 5.7.* / 5.8.*`       | `>=7.1.3` |

-## Treeware

-You're free to use this package, but if it makes it to your production environment I would highly appreciate you buying the world a tree.

-It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to [plant trees](https://www.bbc.co.uk/news/science-environment-48870920).
-If you contribute to my forest you’ll be creating employment for local families and restoring wildlife habitats.

-You can buy trees at [offset.earth/treeware](https://plant.treeware.earth/MohsenTQ/laravel-translatable)

-Read more about Treeware at [treeware.earth](https://treeware.earth)